walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

 # Nutrient group data

-short:     # short name for group
+short:     # short name for group is used as unique id over all files
 unit:      mg
 per:       day
 comment:   "Increased need if doing sports"